markdingo/go-fdpass-demo/README.md

 Another example might be if you want to give clients access to some files in a directory but not others.
 Such as those under a certain size or age.
-The client sends the open request to the server, the server applies the age/size logic and fd-passes back an the open file if it's is approved.
+The client sends the open request to the server, the server applies the age/size logic and fd-passes back the opened file if it's is approved.

 Another use-case is to create a server as a container of idle network